 Solution to Overheating

 You can monitor your CPU and GPU temperatures if you encounter these signs.

 If you observe high temperatures, you can: perform thermal repasting, improve the airflow, and install a better cooling system!

-If the insides of your desktop are neat and clean without any signs of dust accumulation and if the CPU or the GPU cooler fan are working effectively, then thermal paste degradation can be the culprit.
+If the insides of your desktop are neat and clean without any signs of dust accumulation and if the CPU or the GPU cooler fan is working effectively, then thermal paste degradation can be the culprit.